 - Arrange to have a responsible adult stay with you overnight.

-- Do not drink alcohol for 24 hours following anesthesia or sedation.
+- Do not drink alcohol, drive, or operate dangerous machinery for 24 hours following anesthesia or sedation.

 - We may make a call the next working day to check on how you are doing.